Entirety of cuspidal Eisenstein series on loop groups: Introduction

-It has been an intriguing possibility to expand the landscape of possible parabolic subgroups by considering infinite-dimensional Kac-Moody groups such as loop groups.
-This setting features a vastly wider range of Levi adjoint actions (some of which we have identified and which will be the subject of a future paper), and thus the possibility of new $L$-functions.
-This paper is a continuation of a series of papers \cite{ga:abs,ga:ragh,ga:ms1, ga:ms2, ga:ms3, ga:ms4,ga:zuck} by the first-named author on the loop Eisenstein series.
+\spoint The theory of Eisenstein series on finite dimensional Lie groups has had profound applications in number theory, geometry, and mathematical physics.
+Though Eisenstein series are initially defined as absolutely convergent sums in a right half plane or Weyl chamber, some of the most interesting applications occur at points of meromorphic continuation outside the range of convergence.
+The broad spectrum of their impact includes:~the Langlands-Shahidi method of analytically continuing $L$-functions that occur in their Fourier expansions; calculations of volumes of fundamental domains through residues; constructing interesting representations (e.g., unitary) of noncompact Lie groups; estimates for moments of $L$-functions through multiple Dirichlet series; and applications to string theory.

+Each of these areas has proposed applications from Eisenstein series on infinite-dimensional Kac-Moody groups.
+The potential applications to $L$-functions are particularly striking, since the use of finite-dimensional groups has hit natural barriers both in the Langlands-Shahidi and multiple Dirichlet series methods -- barriers which are tempting to circumvent through Kac-Moody groups.
+More detailed comments about these programs, along with a discussion of how our results pertain to them, are given in section~\ref{sec:introEminus} below.

+This paper concerns the analytic continuation of cuspidal Eisenstein series on loop groups, for which absolute convergence in a natural right half plane has been established in papers of the first-named author.
+A fundamental obstacle in this subject is that we do not yet know how to adapt the spectral theory methods that obtain the crucial meromorphic continuation in the finite-dimensional case.
+Our main theorem below gives an {\em entire} continuation of these series to the full complex plane by demonstrating their defining sums are in fact absolutely convergent everywhere.

-Loop Eisenstein series induced from quasi-characters on a minimal parabolic subgroup were shown to converge in a region analogous to the shifted Weyl chamber established by Godement \cite[\S3]{go:lang} in the finite-dimensional setting.
-By developing an analog of the Maass-Selberg relations, they were then meromorphically continued to a larger region in \cite{ga:ms1, ga:ms2, ga:ms3, ga:ms4}.
-In contrast to the finite dimensional case, however, these minimal parabolic loop Eisenstein series cannot be meromorphically continued everywhere, and it was observed in \cite{ga:ragh} that there is a natural boundary or ``wall" beyond which the series cannot be continued.
+\spoint This paper builds on a series of papers \cite{ga:abs,ga:ragh,ga:ms1, ga:ms2, ga:ms3, ga:ms4,ga:zuck} by the first-named author, which studied minimal parabolic Eisenstein series on loop groups.
+These series were shown to converge in a region analogous to the shifted Weyl chamber established by Godement \cite[\S3]{go:lang} in the finite-dimensional setting.
+Moreover, by developing an analog of the Maass-Selberg relations, they were subsequently meromorphically continued to a larger region in \cite{ga:ms1, ga:ms2, ga:ms3, ga:ms4}.
+In contrast to the finite dimensional case, however, there is a natural boundary or ``wall" of singularities at the boundary of this region, and thus these minimal parabolic loop Eisenstein series cannot be meromorphically continued any further.